Meringue Cranberry Pie

 - 1/4 teaspoon cream of tartar

-- Unroll pastry into a 9-in. deep-dish pie plate; flute edges.
-Line unpricked pastry with a double thickness of heavy-duty foil.
-Bake at 450° for 8 minutes.
+- Preheat oven to 450°.
+On a lightly floured surface, roll dough to a 1/8-in.-thick circle.
+Transfer to a 9-in. deep-dish pie plate; flute edge.
+Line unpricked crust with a double thickness of heavy-duty foil.
+Bake for 8 minutes.
 Remove foil; bake 5 minutes longer.
 Cool on a wire rack.

 - Meanwhile, in a large saucepan, combine the cranberries, sugar and water.
 Cook, stirring occasionally, over medium heat until berries pop, about 15 minutes.
 In a small bowl, combine the egg yolks, flour and salt.
 Remove cranberry mixture from the heat; stir a small amount into egg mixture.
 Return all to the pan, stirring constantly.
+Bring to a gentle boil; cook and stir 2 minutes.
+Remove from heat.
 Stir in butter and extract.
 Pour into crust.

 - For meringue, in a large bowl, beat the egg whites, cream of tartar and vanilla on medium speed until soft peaks form.
 Gradually beat in sugar, 1 tablespoon at a time, on high until stiff peaks form.
 Spread over hot filling, sealing edges to crust.

-- Bake at 350° for 18-22 minutes or until golden brown.
+- Bake at 350° until golden brown, 18-22 minutes.
 Cool on a wire rack for 1 hour; refrigerate for 1-2 hours before serving.
-Yield: 8 servings.

-Originally published as Cranberry Meringue Pie in Taste of Home's Holiday & Celebrations Cookbook Annual 2011, p132
+Originally published as CRANBERRY MERINGUE PIE in Holiday & Celebrations Cookbook 2011